justuswilhelm/pufferfish/docs/caddy.readme.md

 sudo -u lithium-ca chmod 644 /var/lib/lithium-ca/signed/lithium-server.ext
 ```

-# CA signing `caddy`'s certificate signing request
+# Sign the Caddy certificate signing request

-The following step also applies when renewing the `caddy` certificate.
+This step applies under the following circumstances:

+- You are creating your first Caddy certificate.
+- You are recreating a new Caddy certificate after the previous certificate expired.

 `lithium-ca` now signs the certificate signing request created by `caddy`.
 The resulting certificate `lithium-server.crt` is stored in